thegeekyb0y/sklearn-cheat/README.md

   imputer = SimpleImputer(strategy='mean')
   imputed_data = imputer.fit_transform(data)
 ```
+### Iterative Imputer
-- **Iterative Imputer**: Unlike SimpleImputer, which uses a single value to fill in missing data, IterativeImputer models each feature with missing values as a function of other features in the dataset.
+Unlike SimpleImputer, which uses a single value to fill in missing data, IterativeImputer models each feature with missing values as a function of other features in the dataset.
 It iteratively predicts missing values based on other available data, which can lead to more accurate imputations, especially in datasets with complex relationships among features.

 ```python
   from sklearn.experimental import enable_iterative_imputer